-UND geologist takes part in multinational climate-change research
+UND Geologist takes part in multinational climate change research

-Project involves researchers from 65 institutions around the world
+International project involved researchers from 65 institutions around the world

 A UND geologist participated in lengthy periods of field work in Norway to study the effects of Arctic vegetation on global warming.
 That work has contributed to a large research project that aims to improve climate modeling in the Arctic, and the impact of warming temperatures elsewhere on the globe.